wbridewell/arcadia/manual/display.md

 In this example, we don't want to display the entire interlingua element describing each object.
 Rather, we want to display each object's `:image` argument (the image showing what the object looks like).
 To do this, we use the `:element-value` parameter to specify an information function that will be called separately for each item in the list.
 We can see that this information function uses a new key, `:element`, which refers to the current element, in this case the vstm object.
 When `:element-value` is provided, it indicates that we want to display whatever it specifies, rather than displaying the element as a whole.

 As a reminder, we've now discussed four keys that can be used by information functions: `:focus`, `:content`, `:image` (the visual input, available only when a `:sensor` is provided), and `:element` (the current element).
-So now we can think of the information function's input as being `{:focus focus :content content :image image :element element)`.
+So now we can think of the information function's input as being `{:focus focus :content content :image image :element element}`.

 Lastly, one important note: in all the previous examples, the component was able to determine the height of the display automatically, based on the elements to be displayed.
 In this example, that isn't possible.
 Because `:flatten-elements?` is `true`, the number of elements to display will vary depending on the number of objects in vstm.
 Therefore, we must specify the height of the display directly, using the `:panel-height` parameter.